bennieboj/BlishHud-Mounts/README.md

 1. **Match the keybinds to the game settings** and configure the `module keybind` (purple)
   ![](./readme/keybinds.png)
   The game and the module might display different values for the keybinds due to your keyboard layout, especially for QWERTY vs AZERTY etc.
+  - Each keybind should have their own unique non-overlapping key. (e.g. not use "B" for 1 keybind and B/Ctrl+B/Alt+B/Shift+B for the other, for more info on overlapping see: blish-hud/Blish-HUD#862)
 1. When you are just standing on the ground, not in water, etc you should see this result when you hold down the keybind.
   ![](./readme/initial_setup_result.png)